The Best Investments in Times of Inflation

-In terms of protecting against inflation, even though proponents claim that it does, we can’t say it fills this role yet since so far Bitcoin performs like a high-risk technology stock.
+In terms of protecting against inflation, even though proponents claim that it does, we can’t say it fills this role yet.
+In fact, so far Bitcoin has performed like a high-risk technology stock.
 This makes sense since it is an emerging technology that largely attracts technology investors.

-That said if you think Bitcoin has a good long-term investment thesis, as I do, and you have a long-term investment horizon, then buying when the Bitcoin price dips seem like a prudent idea.
+That said, if you think Bitcoin has a good long-term investment thesis, as I do, and you have a long-term investment horizon, then buying when the Bitcoin’s price dips seem like a prudent idea.

 The same applies to any other cryptocurrency project you may be considering.
-Just know that if Bitcoin as an investment seems to have the risk profile of a high-risk technology stock, any other altcoin is should be viewed as a super-duper high-risk technology stock.
+Just know that if Bitcoin as an investment seems to have the risk profile of a high-risk technology stock, any other altcoin should be viewed as a ultra-high-risk technology stock.